Organ Donation Awareness:

 Organ donations the only hope at a new life for people with end-stage organ failure.
 Shortage of donated organs worldwide but Pakistan experiencing the worst situation.
 Here organ donation still considered a taboo. with little to no awareness, and termed as unethical or unislamic.
 An estimated 50000 people die of end-stage organ failure in Pakistan, helplessly waiting for an organ transplant.

 April observed as organ donation month or “Donate Life” month globally, especially in America.
 Various cultural and motivational seminars arranged all over the world to educate and encourage masses for the cause of organ donation.
-April is the month to honour those who have donated their organs to save lives.
+April is the month to honor those who have donated their organs to save lives.

 This April the theme is “springtime” garden.
 The garden, the greenery depicts hope, the hope of new life.
 The insects depict mutual connection, empathy and positive contribution towards the cause.
 All aspects of garden mean interconnected, helping, and lively society.